Chinese Words: The Beginner’s Guide

 Adjectives and Adverbs

-To add more clarity to your utterances, you’ll need to learn basic modifiers, like adjectives and adverbs.
-Adjectives help provide additional information about the qualities of a noun, while adverbs can change verbs, adjectives, or other adverbs by expressing how, when, and to what extent a specific action happens.
-Essential words you need to memorize from these categories are as follows:
+To make your sentences more expressive, it’s important to learn basic adjectives and adverbs.
+Adjectives describe the qualities of a noun, while adverbs modify verbs, adjectives, or other adverbs to explain how, when, or to what extent something happens.
+Here are some essential words to get started:

 Cultural and Practical Tips